London - Hampstead

 When visiting Hampstead, the Hampstead Heath is a great place to start as it is one if the best parks with extraordinary views over London.
 Along the Hampstead Heath, you can get a view of the beautifully remodelled Kenwood House and have a cultural experience from the architecture and grand interior to beautifully landscaped grounds.
 Those who enjoy the outdoors can visit the Heath's bathing ponds where people are able to take a swim what ever the weather.
 Parliament Hill is also nearby with more breath-taking views on London's skyline.

-hampstead, england, london, uk, heath, walks, united kingdom, city at London - Hampstead, The best accommodation in Hampstead – expertly chosen by Cool Places – ranging from characterful B&Bs to family-run homely guesthouses.
+hampstead, england, london, uk, heath, walks, united kingdom, city at London - Hampstead, The best accommodation in Hampstead, from characterful B&Bs to family-run guesthouses and stylish apartments, expertly chosen by Cool Places.